 So the first thing to remember is that this isn’t about being liked–it’s about being open, but selective.

-For most people, approaching people can feel like you’re climbing a mountain with no end in sight.
+For most people, approaching can feel like you’re climbing a mountain with no end in sight.
 Everyone wants people to just come to them, because then they don’t have to feel the anxiety and potential rejection that goes along with approaching a stranger.